AndrewJBateman/freeCodeCamp/README.md

 ### Object Methods

-JSON.stringify() method used, converts a JavaScript object or value to a JSON string.
+**JSON.stringify()** method used, converts a JavaScript object or value to a JSON string.

-JSON.parse() method used, parses a JSON string, constructing the object described in the string.
+**JSON.parse()** method used, parses a JSON string, constructing the object described in the string.

 hasOwnProperty()

-Object.keys() - returns an array of a given object's own enumerable property names, in the same order as we get with a normal loop.
+**Object.keys()** returns an array of a given object's own enumerable property names, in the same order as we get with a normal loop.
 Note: enumerable can be set to false - default is true.

 _example
 var json = '{"result":true, "count":42}';